Whoops, My Mistake(s)

 In “Daughters of Rome,” famous gourmand Emperor Vitellius makes reference to a vomitorium so he can empty his stomach and start feasting all over again.
 A real Roman vomitorium did not refer to a special room for bulimics, but to an egress passage from an ampitheatre or stadium designed for the rapid exit of large crowds.
 It’s a common misconception that I decided to include for the fun of it, much the way the “I, Claudius” miniseries included the popular thumbs up-thumbs down gesture in their Colosseum scenes even though the real “Die or live” gestures were very different.
 I got a few irate emails about that vomitorium reference, though, so in future I may decide not to get cute with deliberate errors.

 In “Mistress of Rome” and “Empress of the Seven Hills,” reference is made to Jewish characters speaking Hebrew.
 Whoops – Hebrew was an ancient language even at this time period, and reserved for ritual prayers.
 They should have been speaking Aramaic.
-(All thanks to sharp-eyed reader Jenny Brown for pointing this out.)

 In “Daughters of Rome,” a Christian slave wears a wooden cross around his neck.
 Turns out that the cross as a Christian symbol wasn’t widespread until the next century.
-(Thanks due to Julie B on this one.)

 In “Mistress of Rome,” someone is dragged like a sack of potatoes.
 Whoops–no potatoes in ancient Rome.
 Which is something that I actually knew, which is why potatoes don’t appear on any Roman banquet tables, but sometimes errors sneak through in simile and metaphor when they’d be caught in ordinary text!